AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

    ![Tools page to navigate assets report](assets/navigation.png)

 1. On the [!UICONTROL Asset Reports] page, click **[!UICONTROL Create]** from the toolbar.
 1. From the **[!UICONTROL Create Report]** page, choose the report you want to create and click **[!UICONTROL Next]**.
+Entitle yourself with an **AEM Administrator product profile** to create a **Download** report.
+See [Assigning AEM Product Profiles](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/onboarding/journey/assign-profiles-aem) to entitle yourself to an AEM Administrator product profile.

    ![Select report type](assets/choose_report.png)

-1. Configure report details such as title, description, thumbnail, and folder path.
+1. Configure report details, such as title, description, thumbnail, and folder path.
 By default, the folder path is `/content/dam`.
 You can specify a different path to execute the report on a specific folder.

    ![Page to add report details](assets/report_configuration.png)